-Justin Davis is in his ninth season at the Naval Academy and his fifth working with the outside linebackers.
+Justin Davis is in his 10th season at the Naval Academy and his sixth working with the outside linebackers.
 Davis worked with the outside linebackers in 2007 before moving to the defensive line from 2008-11.

-Navy has compiled a record of 70-46 (.603) in his eight years in Annapolis, beating Army all eight times, earning seven bowl bids, winning four bowl games, winning five Commander-In-Chief’s Trophies and beating Notre Dame three times.
+Navy has compiled a record of 81-48 (.628) in his nine years in Annapolis, beating Army all nine times, earning eight bowl bids, winning five bowl games, winning six Commander-In-Chief’s Trophies and beating Notre Dame three times.

 Navy finished the 2015 campaign with a school-record 11 wins against just two losses, qualified for a bowl game for the 12th time in the last 13 years, won a bowl game for the 10th time in school history (beat Pittsburgh, 44-28, in the Military Bowl), won a bowl game for a third straight year for the first time in school history, defeated Army for a series-record 14th consecutive year, won the Commander-In-Chief’s Trophy for the third time in the last four years, won the Lambert Trophy as the best team in the East for the first time since 1963, finished 18th in the country in both the Associated Press and Coaches polls and shared the West Division title of the American Athletic Conference with Houston in Navy’s first year of being in a conference after being an Independent for 134 years.

 As a team, the defense finished 32nd in rushing defense (143.0), 40th in total defense (364.9), 26th in scoring defense (21.8), 12th in Red Zone defense (.737), 13th in turnovers gained (27), first in fumbles recovered (15), third in turnover margin (+1.46), first in fewest penalties per game (3.1) and first in fewest penalty yards per game (26.1).